fareskalaboud/LearnPDDL/README.md

 - Add a second cupcake on the table, and add it to the goal spec to make sure it's put on the plate as well.
 - Add a unicorn object to the domain, and make the goal for the unicorn to eat the cupcake.
 The unicorn can only eat the cupcake if it's on the plate.

-## Not-so-Simple Example
+## Not-as-Simple Example

 If you want to check out something a bit more complex, check out the [driverlog domain](https://github.com/fareskalaboud/LearnPDDL/tree/master/files/driverlog).

 ## Past the Basics

 If you're a first timer, don't venture into this part until after you've fully understood the basics.

 ### Domains: Durative Actions